Children’s House (3-6 years)

 The classrooms are filled with a variety of Montessori materials which are presented with a learning objective.
 They are encouraged to move, play and explore.
 This carefully prepared environment, encourages and promotes the development of the child towards independence, concentration, sequential thinking and controlled physical movement.

 We encourage sensory development, introduce math and language concepts, and we provide the right environment to develop practical skills they need in everyday life.

-To be sure that your child has all the benefits of a Montessori experience, you need to keep your child in the classroom for the three years term.
+To be sure that your child has all the benefits of a Montessori experience, the family should commit to the full three year Montessori cycle in the same classroom.

-The first year is an exploration and adaptation during which they will receive a large number of individual presentations and will also learn how concentration, order, self-discipline and social interaction will work.
+The first year is an exploration and adaptation during which they will receive a large number of individual presentations and will also learn how concentration, order, self-discipline and social interaction work.
 During the second year of Montessori education your child, your child is encouraged to explore their environment more independently.
 Your child has more confidence than the first year and is usually able to work for longer periods of time.
 During the third year, all experiences are synthesized.
 Your child is solidified and really understands all the knowledge he or she has been soaking in the previous two years.
 Your child becomes an example for other children to follow.